-Wall block not only makes a great looking fire pit, but it is also a material that is relatively easy to build and work with.
+Blocks used to make retaining walls not only make a great looking diy fire pit, but they also have relatively easy installation.
 Depending on your design, this is a project you could start in the morning and have a campfire burning in it by afternoon.

-Find out how many wall blocks you will need to build your fire pit, along with other tips in the post below!
+Find out how many retaining wall blocks you will need to build your own fire pit, along with other tips in the post below!

-How Much Wall Block You Need for a Fire Pit
+How Much Wall Block You Need for a round Fire Pit

 Number of Wall Block Needed to Build a Fire Pit

 What is nice about wall block fire pits is that you usually have easy access, they are simple to build, and they don’t require mortar, fire brick, or pit liners, if you want to keep your pit as easy and inexpensive as possible.